Trash pick-up veteran takes part in Spring Litter Sweep - A Keep RC Beautiful Mini Story

 “Webber contacted me to be a part of his group,” Gilbert said.
 “We both work to promote bicycling and keeping the Thermal Belt Rail Trail clean.”

 Gilbert believes that it is important to clean wherever you go.
-Picking up litter in areas shows your own pride for the community, and cleaning up the trash left by others sets a precedence for those that come into the area in the future.
+Picking up litter in areas shows your own pride for the community, and cleaning up the trash left by others sets a precedent for those that come into the area in the future.

 “It is your job to be a steward to keep the area clean and help people,” Gilbert said.
 “You should try to make the place you live better than how you found it.”